 When it comes to conventional loan requirements, almost all of the lenders in the market offer it.
 If your interest is in applying for a home refinancing loan, then a conventional loan application is something that you might want to consider.
 Do you have a credit score of 620 and above?
 The higher the credit score, the better the loan terms will be.
 Then you’d only need to prepare for a 3% downpayment.

 What is a conventional loan?
-As a general rule, a mortgage or loan not backed by the federal government is considered a conventional loan.
+Generally, a mortgage or loan not backed by the federal government is considered a conventional loan.
 Banks, mortgage brokers, and mortgage lenders offer Conventional loans.
 The federal government may not support these conventional loans, but Fannie Mae and Freddie Mac regulate them, and it falls in the conforming loans category.

 As you prepare for your application, here are some of the conventional loan requirements that the lenders will ask you.
 Bear in mind that requirements may vary, but the basic needs are:

 - One of the needs is a debt-to-income ratio of not more than 43% or less.
-If this is challenging for you at the moment, you can start repaying debts and work on your DTI.
-In a few months of repaying your debts, you will improve your ratio.
+If this is challenging, you can start repaying debts and work on your DTI.
+You will improve your ratio in a few months of repaying your debts.
 It is also best to note that as you work on repaying your debts, don’t add new liabilities.

 - Your credit score needs to be at least 620.
 If this is not your current credit score, in about six months of repaying your debt and getting better with your DTI, you will also improve your score.